purpose168/xyops/docs/data-structures.md

 ## Job.input

-When another job passes data to the current job, the `input` object is sued.
+When another job passes data to the current job, an `input` object is populated.
 The object has the following properties:

 | Property Name | Description |
 |---------------|-------------|